2025-2026 Academic Catalog

 ESL-6610: Language and Linguistics (3 hours)

-Analysis of the symbolic systems and the cultural bases of English in relationship to other languages through exploration of structure and history, language development and variation and communicative competence in the context of language use.
-Examination of L1 and L2 literacy development.
-Field Work: 5 hours.
+This course enables analysis of the symbolic systems and the cultural basis of English in relationship to other languages through exploration of structure and history, language development and variation, and communicative competence in the context of language use.
+Field Work: 5 hours required.

 ESL-6620: Teaching English as a Second Language (3 hours)